RateCity.com.au

 It’s worth keeping in mind that applying for multiple credit cards at once, or opening and closing multiple cards within a short window, may be noted as risky credit behaviour in your credit file by credit reporting bureaus.

-When you apply for any credit products, the lender or provider will perform a hard credit check on your credit report.
-This is done to assess your creditworthiness based on past behaviour, and the likelihood you may struggle to meet repayments on the product you’ve applied for.
+When you apply for any credit products such as credit cards, the lender or provider will perform a hard credit check on your credit report.
+This is done to assess your creditworthiness based on past behaviour, and how likely you are to struggle to meet repayments.

 Unfortunately, multiple credit card applications mean multiple hard credit checks on your file.
-When done too close together, it can make an individual appear as ‘credit hungry’.
+When too close together, they can make an individual appear ‘credit hungry’.
 This means you may be more likely to be rejected for any credit product, potentially hurting your credit score.

-If you’re considering applying this strategy to earn benefits and perks from a credit card, it may be worth waiting in between applications to ensure you are in the best financial position to gain card approval.
-Closing a credit card may have a negative impact on your credit score in some instances, so it’s worth going about this process carefully.
+If you’re considering applying a points hacking strategy to earn benefits and perks from a credit card, it may be worth waiting in between applications to ensure you are in the best financial position to gain card approval.
+Closing a credit card may also make a negative impact on your credit score in some instances, so it’s worth going about the card churning process carefully.
 Consider checking your credit scores before and after opening and closing one account so there are no surprises, and you lower your risk of application rejection.

 Find out your credit score today